-In additional to the Course Requirements, all Masters Students are required to complete either a Thesis or Masters Examination.
-The Master’s Thesis (N8090) requires independent research aimed at discovery and/or development of elements or relationships derived from a nursing theory.
+In addition to the Course Requirements, all Masters Students are required to complete either a Thesis or Masters Examination.
+The Master’s Thesis (N8090) requires independent research aimed at the discovery and/or development of elements or relationships derived from a nursing theory.
 A formal written report using guidelines established by MU Graduate Studies and the American Psychological Association Manual is required.
 This course enables the student to use the research process in a systematic inquiry of elements or relationships within nursing theory.
 The student may employ descriptive or experimental research methodologies.

 The Master’s Thesis Project provides each student with the opportunity to: